SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     :default: 0.

-    The angle of the laser beam relative to the X axis, in radians.
+    The angle of the laser beam relative to the normal to the injection plane, in radians.

   .. py:data:: time_envelope